Viseu

 • Central Location, Central Challenges: Yes, Viseu is centrally located, making it a decent base for exploring Portugal.
 However, that central location also means you're not right on the coast or a quick train ride from major hubs.

 • Lisbon & Porto Access: Plan on a 2.5–3- hour drive to either Lisbon or Porto.
 You can find buses, but the frequency and convenience may not meet your expectations.
-Trains are available through CP Portugal.
+Trains are available through the closest CP Portugal train stations available at Moimenta Alcachafe or Mangualde, both 30 min away (by car).

 • Airport Considerations: Porto Airport (OPO) is generally the best option.
 Factor in the drive when booking flights, and consider overnight stays if you have early departures.